complexphoton/MESTI.m/examples/2d_metalens_full/metalens_full.md

 B(1).data = phiQF_L;
 B(2).data = phiQF_R;

-clear phiQF_L phiQF_R; % these are no longer needed, and B will also be cleared when calling mesti()
+clear phiQF_L phiQF_R; % These are no longer needed, and B will also be cleared when calling mesti().

 time2 = clock; timing_build_pre = etime(time2,time1); % Calculate the timing for the pre-processing
 ```